Ayeshan-Oshitha/Tutorial--Udemy--NestJs/Docs/006-Working-with-SQL-Databases.md

 `npm i @nestjs/typeorm` - Install the NestJS integration for TypeORM, so you can use it in NestJS projects

 `npm i pg` - Install the PostgreSQL driver for Node.js, required for TypeORM to connect to PostgreSQL

+# Using Async Configuration

+The advantage of having an asynchronous connection is that we can **directly inject the configuration object** into our database settings.
+This allows us to **read configuration from different environment files.**